Green-AI-Hub-Mittelstand/Training-and-Prediction-Toolbox-for-3D-Printable-Orthopedic-Insoles/training/README.md

 <a name="license"></a>
 ## License

-The code is distributed under the MIT License.
+The code is distributed under the GPLv3 License.
 See the `LICENSE` file for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>